scala/scala-lang/blog/_posts/2025-02-18-announcing-scala-days-2025.md

 title: "Announcing Scala Days 2025"
 ---

-We are very happy to announce that [Scala Days](https://scaladays.org/) will be taking place in Scala's sunny hometown of Lausanne, Switzerland, 19-21 August 2025.
+We are very happy to announce that [Scala Days](https://scaladays.org/) will be taking place in Scala's sunny hometown of Lausanne, Switzerland, 19&ndash;21 August 2025.
-The conference is organised by the Scala Center at the SwissTech Convention Center, at the heart of campus at EPFL (École Polytechnique Fédérale de Lausanne).
+The conference is organised by the Scala Center at the SwissTech Convention Center, in the heart of campus at EPFL (École Polytechnique Fédérale de Lausanne).

 ## Co-located events